Knowledge Base

 The external knowledge base is the publicly available content on digital channels for customers to view.
 This provides self-service capabilities & customers can solve their own problems at their convenience.

 The main idea of an external or customer-facing knowledge base is that it is accessible and easy to use.
-An example of an external source knowledge base management system could be FAQs.
+An example of an external knowledge base management system could be FAQs.

-3 Benefits of Knowledge Base Management
+Why is Knowledge Base Management important?

 We can look at a few benefits of this system in the following areas: